 - Pick up seafood toward the end of your shopping trip and ask to have it bagged separately from other groceries.

-- Refrigerate or freeze seafood immediately after purchasing.
+- Refrigerate or freeze seafood immediately after purchasing by wrapping it in cellophane or placing in an air-tight containers.

-- Store fresh, pasteurized or smoked seafood products in a refrigerator set at 40°F. Use a refrigerator thermometer to check the temperature.
+- Store fresh, pasteurized or smoked seafood products in a refrigerator set at or below 40°F. Use a refrigerator thermometer to check the temperature.

 - Store frozen seafood in a freezer set at or below 0°F until ready to use.
 Keep it in the original moisture and vapor-proof packages.